 He volunteered with Junior Achievement, sharing his personal and professional experiences and skills with Cleveland-area students.

 As an avid fly fisherman, Peter travelled extensively, enjoying time on many beautiful rivers with many lifelong friends.

 For decades he enjoyed trips with his family to the R Lazy S Ranch in Jackson Hole, Wyoming and to Qui Vive on Georgian Bay in Ontario.

 Memorial contributions may be made to St. Paul’s Episcopal Church, 2747 Fairmount Blvd., Cleveland Heights, Ohio 44106 or The Judson Foundation, 2181 Ambleside Dr., Cleveland, Ohio 44106.

 A memorial service (details announced at a later date) is planned for St. Paul’s Episcopal Church in Cleveland Heights where he was a lifelong member.

-To send flowers to the family or plant a tree in memory of Peter Claesen Wykoff, please visit our floral store.
+To send flowers to Peter Claesen Wykoff's family, please visit our floral store.

 St. Paul's Episcopal Church